Empowering democratic discourse by improving context and online environments,

 Questions I ask myself:

-When do quantitative changes in our communication cause qualitative changes in our collective behaviour?
+When do quantitative increases in our communication cause qualitative changes in our collective behaviour?

-How can the informative potential of the Internet be used to empower better informed decisions?
+How can the informative potential of the Internet be used to empower better informed and autonomous decisions?

 What are ways to bring algorithmic and human decision making into an interactive balance?